How to Use Caulk {The Complete Guide!}

 KWIK SEAL ULTRA ADVANCED KITCHEN & BATH SEALANT

-This sealant is used in kitchens and baths and is the perfect solution for sealing around a toilet, tub, sink, or tile backsplash.
+This sealant is used in kitchens and baths.
+It is the perfect solution for sealing around a toilet, tub, sink, or tile backsplash.
 It resists mold and mildew, stays looking clean and crisp for years, and is waterproof, crack proof, and stain proof.

-This is the type of sealant that I used when I was re-sealing all around the toilet and bathtub after painting our tile floor in our last master bathroom, and it’s my go-to for any kitchen or bathroom sealing project!
+This is the type of sealant that I used when I was re-sealing all around the toilet and bathtub after painting our tile floor in our last master bathroom.
+It’s my go-to for any kitchen or bathroom sealing project!

 This Extreme Stretch sealant is an acrylic urethane sealant that can stretch up to 600%!
-It’s great for most sealant projects, but it’s the perfect sealant for use around doors and windows, where you really want to be sure you don’t have any cracks.
+It’s great for most sealant projects, but it’s the perfect sealant for use around doors and windows.

 It’s 100% waterproof and weatherproof, and is paintable in as little as two hours.
 Oh, and did I mention its extreme flexibility allows it to seal joints up to 3″ wide?!
 This sealant can be used on both interior and exterior projects, so it’s also a great option for siding or gutters.

-And finally, the last sealant we’re going to talk about is the Dynaflex Ultra Exterior sealant. it’s specifically formulated for exterior use which means it can handle all the weather extremes that your climate could possibly want to throw at it!
+And finally, the last sealant we’re going to talk about is the Dynaflex Ultra Exterior sealant. it’s specifically formulated for exterior use.
+That means it can handle all the weather extremes that your climate could possibly want to throw at it!

 It has really great UV, mold, mildew, and algae resistance, and provides a waterproof seal.
 It’s paintable (though it comes in a huge variety of colors), and can be painted (or even rained on) in as little as an hour after applying.